Blake Brockermeyer

 Blake Weeks Brockermeyer (born April 11, 1973) is an American former professional football player who was an offensive tackle for the Carolina Panthers, Chicago Bears, and Denver Broncos of the National Football League (NFL).
-He played college football for the Texas Longhorns.
+Before that, he was an All-American college football player for the Texas Longhorns.
 After his playing career, he coached in high school and college.
 He then became a college football analyst for 247sports.

 Early life

 Brockermeyer was born in Fort Worth, Texas and attended high school at Arlington Heights High School there where he was a consensus All-State selection.

 College career

-He played college football at the University of Texas, starting all 34 games while attending.
-He was a two-time All-SWC offensive tackle in 1993 and 1994, as well as an All-American in 1994 and a semifinalist for the Outland Trophy that same year.
-That year he helped Texas to win a share of the Southwest Conference Championship and defeat North Carolina to win the Sun Bowl.
-After earning a degree in speech communications, he chose to skip his senior year to enter the NFL a year early and ended his career with a 16-game streak without a single sack.
+He played college football at the University of Texas from 1992-1994.
+He started all 34 games while attending.

+He was a two-time All-SWC offensive tackle in 1993 and 1994.

+As a junior, he was an All-American in 1994 and a semifinalist for the Outland Trophy.
+That year he was a team captain and helped Texas to win a share of the Southwest Conference Championship and defeat North Carolina to win the Sun Bowl.
+In the Sun Bowl he was named the game's Most Valuable Lineman.

+After earning a degree in speech communications, he chose to skip his senior year to enter the NFL a year early and ended his career with a 16-game streak without giving up a single sack.